 A light blush blossomed across her face, enhanced by the unique color of her own hair.
-He really was quite charming when he wasn't boring her with politics.
+He really was quite charming outside the politics.

 "Thank you," she replied, feeling a bit guilty at this point.
-She should try to enjoy herself a little more on this date.
+She needed to shake her self-consciousness and try to enjoy herself a little more.

 Music broke through their slightly edgy conversation and she looked over to the small stage set up against a wall of the restaurant where the quartet began to play a slow, beautiful song